Posted: April 26th, 2010

 Bit depthHLVG should work on images of either 8, 16 or 32 bit depth.
 If you find that HLVG didn't work with your image, again, let me know.

 Color ModeHLVG only works well when the image is in RGB mode.
 You can still use HLVG when you're in Lab or CMYK modes for example - HLVG won't complain - but the results will not be what you were expecting.
 Although this is something HLVG should take care of internally - say converting the image to RGB mode internally, then back to whichever mode it was before - at this point HLVG does not check the current color mode being used, and it simply assumes the image is in RGB mode, so you must make sure your image is in RGB mode prior to using HLVG.

-HLVG and masksIf you preselect an area in your image - either with the lasso tool, select range, etc. - and then run HLVG, you may be in for a disappointment when you notice that HLVG completely ignored your mask and applied the effect to the entire image.
-Although I believe that HLVG works best when we leave it up to the plug-in to decide what areas require "HLVG'ing" and which don't, I can understand this behavior of ignoring a mask may feel odd to some people.While there's a chance I may "fix" this in a future version, if you must apply HLVG to just a specific area of your image, you can still do it by creating a duplicate layer, applying HLVG, inverting the mask and hitting the Delete key to get rid of the area you didn't want to "degreen".
-I don't recommend it, but if you must, that workaround should do the job.
+HLVG and selectionsIf you preselect an area in your image - either with the lasso tool, select range, etc. - and then run HLVG, you may be in for a disappointment when you notice that HLVG completely ignored your selection and applied the effect to the entire image.
+Although I believe that HLVG works best when we leave it up to the plug-in to decide what areas require "HLVG'ing" and which don't, I can understand this behavior of ignoring a selection may feel odd to some people.While there's a chance I may "fix" this in a future version, if you must apply HLVG to just a specific area of your image, you can still do it by creating a mask, just not a selection.
+I don't recommend it, but if you must, that should do the job.